117th EUROMIL Presidium Meeting in Brussels

 In the subsequent debate, many questions were raised, such as the need to recruit personnel which is physically and mentally fit for the changing nature of the military profession and the difficulties of training for the unknown.
 Thiébaut Weber summarized the debate by stating that the armed forces are certainly one of the best examples of a sector where human beings cannot be replaced by robots, which also is the proof that trade unions are still needed in the future.

-During the afternoon, two presentations were organised to inform the Presidium Members about important topics: Alin Bodescu, Training Manager, European Security and Defence College (ESDC), presented the ESDC and its courses and training programmes.
-Irina Bratosin D’Almeida, Gender Adviser, EUPOL COPPS, presented the findings of a study on “Women in CSDP missions” which was commissioned by the European Parliament.
+During the afternoon, two presentations were organised to inform the Presidium Members about important topics: Alin Bodescu, Training Manager, European Security and Defence College (ESDC), presented the ESDC and its courses and training programmes (video available on youtube).
+Irina Bratosin D’Almeida, Gender Adviser, EUPOL COPPS, presented the findings of a study on “Women in CSDP missions” which was commissioned by the European Parliament (video available on youtube).

 The day ended with three parallel workshop sessions in which the delegates discussed recruitment, equality in the armed forces and association points of contact in missions abroad.